ComNets-Bremen/GDI-Tutorials/src/07-data-vs-drosselkom.md

-You are the new intern at a company that collects sensor data from different places.
+You are the new intern at a company that collects sensor data from remote places

-Your company pays a lot of money per byte to transfer the sensor data into your datacenter.
+Your company pays a lot of money per byte to transfer the sensor data into your datacenter

-To impress your new boss you want to reduce the amount of data that has to be transfered.
+To impress your new boss you want to reduce the amount of data that has to be transfered

 ---